Hoyasumii/avengers-endgame/README.md

 [With her hands up, Nebula joins Gamora (2014).
 Nebula (2014) points her gun at her future self]

-NEBULA: You don't have to do this
+NEBULA: You don't have to do this.